Haarlem: Transport

 Haarlem is served by two railway stations of the Nederlandse Spoorwegen (Dutch Railways).
 From Haarlem railway station there are 8 trains an hour to Amsterdam, with a journey time of 15 to 20 minutes, 6 trains an hour to Leiden and The Hague (two stations), and 2 trains an hour to Zandvoort aan Zee.
 On the east of Haarlem, there is Haarlem Spaarnwoude, which has 4 trains per hour to Amsterdam.

 The city is also served by several bus lines of Connexxion.
 These buses traverse a large region around Haarlem, including Amsterdam.
-There is a special bus rapid transit too, called the Zuidtangent which is operated by Connexxion.
+There is a special bus rapid transit too, called the Zuidtangent, which is operated by Connexxion.
 This bus goes from Haarlem to Amsterdam South East via Schiphol Airport.

 Local government

-The municipal council of Haarlem consists of 39 seats, which are divided as follows:
+The municipal council of Haarlem consists of 39 seats.
+At the 2022 municipal elections the council divided as follows: